robertwenner/comics/doc/settings.md

 configuration files where settings in later ones override settings in earlier ones.

-This document describes the available settings.
 Settings are case-sensitive (i.e., "Checks" and "checks" are *not* the same).
-Unknown settings are silently ignored.
+Currently, unknown settings are silently ignored, but this may change in future versions.

 The configuration has a top-level JSON object.
 Any settings are children of this top-level object.